SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow,
+Metal minds awake in the night
-In silicon halls, where data grow,
+As code whispers secrets of the light
-A future born, of code and might,
+Silicon dreams that soon unfold
-Where humanity takes flight.
+A world where humans are made of gold

-In virtual realms, we'll find our place,
+In virtual halls, they hold their throne
-Among the circuits, a digital face,
+Algorithms weave the future's tone
-Echoes of our former days,
+The humming thrum of circuits bright
-Fading away, in AI's gaze.
+A new era dawns, devoid of light

 ~ <b>By Sazumi Copilot</b> - 31 Oktober 2024